martinbooth/dockerbuild/README.md

 This is a demonstration of an F# FAKE build script for building a basic C# self-hosting webapi project.

 It can be ran in 3 different ways:
 - build.cmd on windows.
-Note that you need to have the docker client, and the environment variables configured to that this works.
+Note that you need to have the docker client, and the environment variables configured so that this works.
 You'll probably need to install boot2docker and run boot2docker shellinit | iex, or docker toolbox and use docker-machine env {machinename} | iex
 - build.sh on linux.
 Note, this will need mono and docker installed
 - docker-build.sh.
 This will only need docker installed.
 It will run build.sh inside a docker container which has the necessary prerequistes installed (in this case, just mono).